2022 Hanover Senior Softball League Rules

-2. Ball hit to the outfield in fair territory bounces over the fence is a ground rule double.
+- Ball hit to the outfield in fair territory bounces over the fence is a Ground Rule double.
 Ground Rule allows all runners to advance two (2) bases including courtesy runners.

-4. Ball hit over the fence in fair territory is a home run.
+- Ball hit over the fence in fair territory is a home run.
 All runners including the courtesy runner(s) will score, with no need to touch all the bases (walk off home run).

 ASA Rules provide a No Smoking environment.
 Participant(s)/Player(s) may not smoke inside the dugout or on the playing field.
 This rule will be strictly enforced.

 Hanover County prohibits the use of alcohol within the County parks and will be enforcing this regulation.
 The League requires strict adherence to this regulation.